cyrichardson/docs-cloud-big-data/api-docs/cloud-bigdata-v2/getting-started/send-request-ovw.rst

      You can also use Rackspace Cloud API services by using the following
      methods:

-     -  If you are developing applications or automation, try using :os-wiki:`OpenStack client applications <wiki/OpenStackClients>`.
+     -  If you are developing applications or automation, try using the :os-wiki:`OpenStack client applications <wiki/OpenStackClients>`.

      -  For API development, testing and workflow management in a graphical